Zone Aware Replication

 It is completely possible that all the replicas for the given data are held within the same availability zone, even if the Cortex cluster spans multiple zones.
 Storing multiple replicas for a given data within the same availability zone poses a risk for data loss if there is an outage affecting various nodes within a zone or a full zone outage.

 For this reason, Cortex optionally supports zone-aware replication.
 When zone-aware replication is enabled, replicas for the given data are guaranteed to span across different availability zones.
-This requires Cortex cluster to run at least in a number of zones equal to the configured replication factor.
+This requires the Cortex cluster to run at least in a number of zones equal to the configured replication factor.

 Reads from a zone-aware replication enabled Cortex Cluster can withstand zone failures as long as there are no more than floor(replication factor / 2) zones with failing instances.